uncognic/FFmpeg-Qt/README.md

 FFmpeg-Qt is a simple Qt application for converting video files using FFmpeg.

 ### Notice
 FFmpeg is not included.
-Download the exe from https://ffmpeg.org
+Download the binary from https://ffmpeg.org